Second Battle of Komárom (1849): Fortifications

 Connected, gated barriers were built between the fortresses.
 The encampment could be accessed via a pontoon bridge behind the Star Trench, and a cannon-protected bridge over the Hadi-Island (Erzsébet sziget/Alžbetin Ostrov/Elisabeth island on the Southern part of the city, today part of Slovakia).
 A total of 62 cannons protected the encampment (including four 24- and six 18-pound cannons and eight 10-pound howitzers), but the number at each defensive position is unknown.

 The relatively-flat ground around the encampment was suitable for a battle; it was partially undulating, with rolling hills.
 Although the Ács forest was the only wooded area, the low hills enabled troops (including cavalry) to move undetected.
 The entire battlefield could be observed from two points: a 133.5 m hill 1 km west of the Ószőny vineyards, and a 139.8 m hill south-west of the Herkály grange.
 Both played crucial roles in the battle.
 The ground was sandy, and dust helped commanders detect troop movements in dry, sunny weather.
 Although it rained on 1 July, during the battle the weather was sunny and hot (enabling dust to be visible).
 The battleground south of the entrenchment was suitable for troop movements, facilitated by a network of cobblestone roads.
 The only significant obstacles were the Ács forest and the Concó.
 The size of the battlefield – 13.35 km – was the greatest problem for the troops.

 Ács forest

 The Ács forest stretched between Komárom in the north and Ács in the south.
 It was 200 to 300 m above sea level, with a slightly undulating surface.
-It was bordered on the north by the Danube, on the west by the Concó, on the east by vinyards, and on the south by the Herkály grange.
+It was bordered on the north by the Danube, on the west by the Concó, on the east by vineyards, and on the south by the Herkály grange.
 The forest was 3–3.5 km from north to south, and was easy to cross on a network of roads.
 It had clearings and thick oak-tree growth; in portions of the forest, it was impossible to see more than 30 to 50 paces ahead.
 East of the Ács forest was an open field and the Cherry Forest (Meggyfa-erdő), 1 km long and 0.5 km wide, followed by Komárom's defenses.